sensu/sensu-docs/content/sensu-go/5.16/reference/silencing.md

 	- [Silence a specific check on every entity](#silence-a-specific-check-on-every-entity)
 	- [Delete a silence](#delete-a-silence)

-Silencing capability allows you to suppress event handler execution on an ad hoc basis so you can plan maintenance and reduce alert fatigue.
+Sensu's silencing capability allows you to suppress event handler execution on an ad hoc basis so you can plan maintenance and reduce alert fatigue.
-Silences are created on an ad hoc basis via `sensuctl`.
+Silences are created on an ad hoc basis using `sensuctl`.
 Successfully created silencing entries are assigned a `name` in the format `$SUBSCRIPTION:$CHECK`, where `$SUBSCRIPTION` is the name of a Sensu entity subscription and `$CHECK` is the name of a Sensu check.

 You can use silences to silence checks on specific entities by taking advantage of per-entity subscriptions (for example, `entity:$ENTITY_NAME`).